Team Socceroo F.C.: United Football League

 In the third quarter of 2011, Team Socceroo competed in the United Football League (UFL) Cup and finished 12th out of 28 teams.
 For the 2012 UFL season, TSFC got admitted to the 2nd Division of the UFL.
 In 2013, they topped Division 2 and earned promotion to the first division where they competed for two seasons.

-In 2015, the name of the club was changed to Sigla Football Club, the name which the club was supposed to compete under for the 2016 United Football League.
+In 2015, the name of the club was changed to Sigla Football Club.
 The club reverted to its older name in 2017.

 Post-UFL

-Since Team Soccerroo left the UFL it decided to focus more on running its youth academies.
+Since Team Soccerroo left the UFL, it decided to focus on running its youth academies.
 In 2018, TSFC contributed participants at the 6th Gazprom Football for Friendship (F4F) World Championship in Russia.
 TSFC youth player AJ Boy Victoriano played as a midfielder for the multinational Team Komodo Dragon which finished runners-up in the tournament.
-Matteo De Venecia also a youth TSFC member participated as a journalist.

-They also participate in the 7's Football League.
+Matteo De Venecia, also a youth TSFC member, participated as a journalist.
+They have also participated in the 7's Football League.

-Team image
+Club image

 The club positions itself as the football club for the family and is thus nicknamed Club ng Pamilya (lit.
-'The Family's Club') The club's motto is Plenus Pectus which translates from Latin to English means "Full Heart".
-The motto also served as a personal motto for the club's founder Wool Reyes.
+'The Family's Club') The club's motto is Plenus Pectus which translates from Latin as "Full Heart".
+It also served as a personal motto for the club's founder Wool Reyes.